dmenezesgabriel/docker-localstack-hello/docs/aws-iam.md

 - **Effect**: says whether to Allow or Deny the permissions.
 - **Action**: specifies the API calls that can be made against an AWS Service (eg cloudwatch:ListMetrics).
 - **Resource**: defines the scope of entities covered by the policy rule (eg a specific Amazon S3 bucket or Amazon EC2 instance, or \* which means any resource).
+- **Principal**: specifies the user, account, service, or other entity that is allowed or denied access to a resource.

 Example: